Rust-GPU/Rust-CUDA/guide/src/faq.md

 many bugs in libnvvm that i have found along the way, the most infuriating of which is nvvm not accepting integer types that arent `i1, i8, i16, i32, or i64`.
 This required special handling in the codegen to convert these "irregular" types into vector types.

-Moreover, even if rustc *could* emit valid NVVM IR, NVVM could not be officially supported, that is because rustc has a policy that a backend which uses a proprietary library may never be merged into rustc itself.
-I personally disagree with it, but that is how it is.

 ## What is the point of using Rust if a lot of things in kernels are unsafe?

 This is probably the most asked question by far, so let's break it down in detail.